maoaiz/django-admin-conf-vars/README.rst

 2. Every you modified a single var in the admin.

 `django_admin_conf_vars` allows you to define global vars in your code, and too allows to edit them with the django admin.
-If you modify a variable with the admin, this always will have the value of the database, and never will rewrite with the code value.
-If you want to use the code value, you need to delete it from admin, and restart your server.
+If you modify a variable with the admin, this always will keep the value of the database, and never will rewrite with the value inside the code.
+If you want to use the value inside the code, you can edit it in the admin and copy that value :)